gyselax/gyselalibxx/src/geometryRTheta/poisson/README.md

 ## Contents

- * ipoissonsolver.hpp : Define a base class for the Poisson solvers: IPoissonSolver.
+ * iqnsolver.hpp : Define a base class for the Quasi-Neutrality solvers: IQNSolver.
- * polarpoissonsolver.hpp : Define a Poisson solver using FEM on B-splines: PolarSplineFEMPoissonSolver.
+ * polarpoissonlikesolver.hpp : Define a Poisson-like solver using FEM on B-splines: PolarSplineFEMPoissonLikeSolver.
- * poisson\_rhs\_function.hpp : Define a rhs object (PoissonRHSFunction) for the Poisson equation (mainly used for vlasovpoissonsolver.hpp): PoissonRHSFunction.
+ * poisson\_rhs\_function.hpp : Define a rhs object (PoissonLikeRHSFunction) for the Poisson-like equation (mainly used for vlasovpoissonsolver.hpp): PoissonLikeRHSFunction.